polyurichard/lectures/OOD/oo.md

 ```

-Polymorphism enables the `Player` class to interact with any object that implements the `Weapon` interface, regardless of the weapon's specific type or the details of its `use()` method.
-This leads to a more maintainable, scalable, and flexible codebase, where new functionalities can be added with minimal changes.
+In our context, polymorphism allows the `Player` class to use any object that implements the `Weapon` interface.
+For instance, the `Player` class can use a `Bow` object, a `Sword` object, or a `Hammer` object.
+This leads to a more flexible and maintainable codebase as new functionalities can be added with minimal changes.

 <div style="page-break-before: always;" />

-## Relationship between Class
+## Relationship between Classes

 In UML (Unified Modeling Language) class diagrams, the structure and relationships in an object-oriented system can be graphically represented.
 - **Classes**: Represented by rectangles divided into three parts: the top part for the class name, the middle part for attributes, and the bottom part for methods.